Old Logan Village State School: Heritage listing

 The Old Logan Village State School and its Teacher Residence were listed on the Queensland Heritage Register on 3 December 2007 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Logan Village State School and Teacher Residence, that opened in 1900, reflects the development of, and changes in, Primary Education in Queensland.
 As a public building the school is a record of the development of the Logan Village area and the growth of, and changes to, the Logan Village Community.
 As a set of buildings it is an example of the successful transition that occurred in many areas of early Queensland as the Government's education policies succeeded, from Provisional School to State School.

 The place is important because of its aesthetic significance.

-As well proportioned and detailed timber buildings built in a traditional style, the former Logan State School and Teacher Residence makes a substantial contribution to the built character of Logan Village.
+As timber buildings built in a traditional style, the former Logan State School and Teacher Residence make a substantial contribution to the built character of Logan Village.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former Logan Village State School and Teacher Residence has a long association with the community of Logan Village and the surrounding areas as an important component of a public educational facility for many years.